Biblical Hebrew as a Living Language (Level 1)

 Course Instructors: Two certified JS School of Hebrew: Hebrew for the Nations Israeli teachers under the direction of Crystal Rudolph.

-Class Times: The course meets live for two one and a half hour sessions a week (on Monday and Wednesday) for 15 weeks, starting October 4th 2021 through January 12th 2022.
+Class Times: The course meets live for two one and a half hour sessions each week (on Mondays and Wednesdays) for 15 weeks, starting October 18th 2021 through January 19th 2022.
 The sessions will be recorded and made available in the days following the classes for those who cannot make the live sessions.

 Mondays & Wednesdays: 9:00-10:30 AM Eastern Time (4:00-5:30 PM Jerusalem Time)